Strophox/tetro-tui/README.md

 > </details>

-### *CLI Enthusiasts:* How was the Terminal User Interface (TUI) programmed?
+### *CLI Enthusiasts:* How was the Terminal User Interface (TUI) programmed and why isn't it [Ratatui](<https://ratatui.rs/>)?

-> This basic but hopefully decent TUI was programmed directly using the amazing [Crossterm](<https://crates.io/crates/crossterm>).
+> The project started out simple and has been directly using the amazing [Crossterm](<https://crates.io/crates/crossterm>) since then.
 > Crossterm handles all the placement of (colored) characters and reading inputs from the terminal.
 We implement custom diff'ing so I/O does not bottleneck smooth rendering.
+We find TUI should generally stay in its current, minimalistic form, although a rewrite with Ratatui might be considered.

 ### How do I navigate the TUI?
 Can I see a table of all the controls?

+Refer to the following tables for comprehensive controls:

 > <details>
 > <summary>General TUI menu controls:</summary>